 htrdr

-is free software released under the GPL v3+ license: GNU GPL version 3 or
+is free software released under the GPL v3+ license: GNU GPL

-the COPYING file for details.
+conditions; refer to the COPYING file for details.